 Consider the soap bubble and the steel beam.
 Which shape would you guess is stronger?
 Believe it or not, it’s not the steel beam.

-We think soap bubbles are beautiful since the shape equally distributes its curvature.
+We find soap bubbles beautiful since the shape equally distributes their curvature.
 No part of the surface bends any more or any less than any other part.
-But the beautiful curvature also makes the shape incredibly strong since it equally distributes the structural forces as well.
+But the beautiful curvature makes the shape incredibly strong because it uniformly distributes the structural forces as well.